TanakaChingonzo/TanakaChingonzo.github.io/_posts/2017-10-29-whatsapp-most-popular-internet-app-in-zimbabwe.md

 </figcaption>
 </figure>

-May our legacy do better.
+May our generation do better.
+May our legacy be a better one.
 May we leave the world better than we inherited  it yesterday.

 Thank you <a href="http://venturesafrica.com/author/tawanda-karombo/" target="_blank">Tawanda Karombo</a> for an insightful article.